lovelindhoni/mdcraft/README.md

 ## Features

+- **Completely Client Side!**: Your notes - Your browser - Offline - Dot.

 - **Folder-Based Organization**: Users can create, rename, and delete folders to organize their notes efficiently.

 - **Markdown Notes**: Create individual notes inside folders, with the ability to rename and delete them.